-This Recommended Practice describes procedures that electric utility companies and others may use to address complaints of interference caused by power-line gap noise to radio, television, and other types of wireless communications.
-It includes discussion on how to determine if a noise may be considered as harmful interference under the FCC rules.
-Modern noise-locating techniques, equipment and protocols are also described, including the use of time-domain noise signatures (sometimes referred to as signature analysis) to investigate and identify radio noise in the field.
-These techniques allow an interference investigator to identify which noise source or sources are associated with the reported interference, thus minimizing troubleshooting and repair costs.
-Troubleshooting and repair recommendations are also included once all the sources have been identified.
-This Recommended Practice also describes ways to determine and find interference when it is being caused by a source other than electric-utility equipment, such as an electronic consumer device.
+Procedures are described in this recommended practice that may be used by electric utility companies and others to address complaints of interference caused by power line gap noise to radio, television, and other types of wireless communications.
+A discussion is included on how to determine if a noise may be considered as harmful interference under the FCC rules.
+Modern noise-locating techniques, equipment, and protocols are also described, including the use of time-domain noise signatures (sometimes referred to as signature analysis) to investigate and identify radio noise in the field, allowing unassociated interference to be ignored unless it needs to be repaired for some other reason (e.g., safety concerns).
+These techniques enable the identification of which noise source or sources are associated with the reported interference, thus minimizing troubleshooting and repair costs.
+Troubleshooting and repair recommendations are also included for once all the sources have been identified.
+Ways to determine and find interference when it is being caused by a source other than electric-utility equipment, such as an electronic consumer device, are also described in this recommended practice.
 The methods and techniques contained herein have been validated by decades of usage with positive results by a wide range of users, including but not limited to utilities, professional interference investigators, radio engineers, and even the home hobbyist.

 Working Group Details